codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers.md

 Codefresh not only allows you to define different pipelines on a single project but it also offers you the capability to trigger them with completely separate mechanisms.

->Note that before you add any trigger to a new pipeline you must save it first

 ## Codefresh Trigger Types